 Last week, Let Grow visited Aquebogue Elementary School in the far suburbs of New York.
 We spoke with five kids who’d attended the Let Grow Play Club twice a week all year long.
 “Play Club” is when a school stays open for mixed-age, no-devices free play.
 Adults are present, sort of like lifeguards, but they don’t organize the games or solve the spats.

 The club was organized by Assistant Principal Gary Karlson.
-The teachers running it were moved to see how happy the students were with something so simple and straightforward: Playing.
+The teachers running it were moved to see how happy the students were to do something so simple and straightforward: Play.

-The kids themselves?
-They were poignantly articulate about how much they’d longed for a chance to make friends, hang out and have plain old fun in real life.
+The kids themselves were poignantly articulate about how much they’d longed for a chance to make friends, hang out and have plain old fun in real life.
 Not online.